 Open to any 4-H member.
-Need not be enrolled in the clothing project to participate.
 Limit one entry per person per class.
 Both the Add a Piece and the Complete Outfit may be purchased from garage sale, thrift store, consignment store, resale shop (i.e. Goodwill) or a store bargain.
 Cost must be \$10/\$20 or below, depending on challenge.
 If clothing is altered or embellished those cost must be included in the total cost of outfit.
 This cost does NOT include shoes, accessories or undergarments.
 Accessories already owned can be used to compliment/finish the outfit.

 An entry consists of modeling the outfit and a Shopping Challenge worksheet (available at the Extension Office or online).
 4-H'er must model at Clothing day and at Public Fashion Revue.
-Entry that does not follow the guidelines will be dropped one ribbon placing.
+Entry that does not follow the guidelines will be lowered one ribbon placing.
 Consider these questions in choosing your challenge piece and to complete worksheet: